WebOfTrust/keri/docs/Glossary.md

 #### KERI Implementation/Improvement Docs

 Or KIDs.
 These docs are modular so teams of contributors can independently work and create PRs of individual KIDs; KIDs answer the question "how we do it".
-We add commentary to the indivudual KIDs that elaborate on the _why_.
+We add commentary to the individual KIDs that elaborate on the _why_.
 It has been split from the _how_ to not bother implementors with the _why_.

 #### Keridemlia

 It is a contraction of KERI and [Kademlia](https://en.wikipedia.org/wiki/Kademlia).
 It's the distributed database of Witness IP-addresses based on a Distributed Hash Tabel.
-It also does the CNAME - stuff that DNS offers for KERI: the mapping between an identifier and it's controller AID stored in the KEL to its current wittness AID and the wittness AID to the IP address.\
+It also does the CNAME - stuff that DNS offers for KERI: the mapping between an identifier and it's controller AID stored in the KEL to its current witness AID and the witness AID to the IP address.\
 (_@henkvancann_)

 #### Key compromise